Easy Homemade Recipes

 Browned minced meat in a sauce pan

-Brown the veal in olive oil in a medium sauté pan.
+Brown the ground beef in olive oil in a medium sauté pan over medium high heat, stir occasionally to break up the meat.
 Remove browned veal and set aside.

 onions, carrots and celery with garlic cooking in a sauce pan